stfwn/neural-network-pruning/report/1-method.md

 here is that both formulas scale the size of the weights in a layer inversely proportional to the number connections to that layer, in order to keep the activation from exploding or vanishing on the forward pass.
-The Xavier method incorporates more information about the number of connections to additionally prevent the gradient from doing the same on the backward pass (Xavier).
+The Xavier method incorporates information about the number of connections _from_ the layer to additionally prevent the gradient from doing the same on the backward pass (Xavier).

 [^1]: `fan_in`/`fan_out`: the number of incoming and outgoing connections to a neuron, respectively.